WU-Dongze/WU-Dongze.github.io/_pages/about.md

 I am currently pursuing an MSc in Statistics at the **University of Oxford**, conducting research within the [Oxford Computational Statistics and Machine Learning (OxCSML)](https://www.stats.ox.ac.uk/computational-statistics-and-machine-learning/10) group.
 Prior to my studies at Oxford, I obtained my bachelor's degree in mathematics and applied mathematics from **The Chinese University of Hong Kong, Shenzhen**.

-I had the opportunity to work as a research assistant at the Future Network of Intelligence Institute (FNii) at CUHK, where I was hornored to be supervised by [Prof. CUI Shuguang](https://scholar.google.com/citations?user=1o_qvR0AAAAJ&hl=zh-CN) (Fellow of The Canadian Academy of Engineering; Fellow of The Academy of Science of the Royal Society of Canada; IEEE Fellow) and [Prof. YIN Feng](https://sse.cuhk.edu.cn/en/faculty/yinfeng) from June 2022 to September 2023.
+I had the opportunity to work as a research assistant at the Future Network of Intelligence Institute (FNii) at CUHK, where I was hornored to be supervised by [Prof. YIN Feng](https://sse.cuhk.edu.cn/en/faculty/yinfeng) from June 2022 to September 2023.
 Before that, I gained valuable research experience under the supervision of [Prof. Costas Courcoubetis](https://sds.cuhk.edu.cn/en/teacher/473), from January 2022 to October 2022.

 Research Interests
 ======